-To apply for all types of Cooper Scholar Awards, see details in Types of Aid, below.
+To apply for all types of Cooper Scholar Program awards and the Leadership & Service Program award, see details in Types of Aid, below.

 All international students must complete an International Student Statement of Financial Position, even if they will not require Financial Aid.
 This information is necessary in order to grant a student the F-1 Visa required to enter and study in the United States.
 According to Federal law, an international student must document financial resources adequate to meet the Cost of Attendance of one year’s study and living expenses.
 These funds may come from a variety of sources.
 Some students receive an International Cooper Scholar Award, which provides some funds for living expenses, but not the entire amount required.
 Other sources of funding are from the student’s personal savings, family income or assets, sponsorship by their monthly or yearly meeting, or other agencies and foundations.
 International students, by law, may work only for Earlham College or Earlham School of Religion.
 ESR will assist the student in obtaining a paid job, but this is not guaranteed.

 See page 62 in the Admission section for more information on International Students.
 To apply for an International Cooper Scholar Award, follow the directions in Types of Aid, below.

 Cost of Attendance Budget Norms

 ESR’s Need-based Aid and FSA loans are based on the student’s Financial Need.
 This is the Cost of Attendance (COA) less your Expected Family Contribution (EFC), less any outside aid received.
 COA is calculated from the student’s personal budget on the ESR Financial Aid Application.
 EFC is determined by information the student enters on their FAFSA.
 ESR aid and FSA loans, when combined with other student resources, may never exceed the Cost of Attendance.